 Bellator technology is both exceedingly rare and little understood in the modern age.
 Unlike human technologies which were generalized and aimed at improving human survival in a variety of ways, Bellator technology was highly specialized to enhance the species already prodigious natural gifts in combat.
 Many Sige craftsmen and Shifter allies saw the unique physiology of the Bellator and their general aversion to traditional human technologies as a challenge worth solving and the resulting efforts drove a variety of innovations, from biomechanical materials which enhanced comfort and coped better with the stresses of Bellator usage, to unique biological power systems rather than helion

-The unusual body shape of the Bellatori makes armouring them difficult and most modern Bellatori choose to either avoid or heavily customize armour for this reason.
-Historical texts suggest this is a post-cataclysm behaviour as the Bellatori were once in possession of suits of advanced armours which were responsive to the unique traits of the Warriors Chosen.
-As with most other Bellatori tech these suits ceased operating correctly at some point in the past, causing wearers more difficulty than advantage.
+Bellatori need specialized care in armouring due to their unique body layout and most modern Bellatori choose light and flexible armours or avoid armour altogether for this reason.
+This is a post-cataclysm behaviour as the Bellatori were once in possession of suits of advanced armours responsive to the unique traits of the Warriors Chosen.
+As with most other Bellatori tech many of these suits ceased operating correctly at some point in the past, causing wearers more difficulty than advantage.
 By taking the Attunement ability the modern Bellatori can utilize these advanced armours once more… though they still need to find them.

-Bellator armour technologies, collectively known as ‘Stalker armour’ were crafted by Bellator artisans in cooperation with the Sige and Shifters of the First Empire.
-The creators of these armours utilized a unique biomechanical technology that blended elements of first age Helix and Mantle armour technologies while implementing adaptive environmental systems.
-The result; armour the accommodates Bellator physiology while emphasizing simple, resilient, and highly adaptable designs, compensates for the species intrinsic weaknesses to environmental conditions, and reduces the need for high technical prowess to operate or maintain.
-Furthermore, Stalker armours utilize a unique power system.
-The suits are biologically active and harvest ambient thermal, chemical, and electromagnetic energy for power, removing the need for Helion and enabling them to be ‘self healing’ within certain constraints.
+Bellator armour technologies are collectively known as ‘Stalker armour’ and were crafted by Bellator artisans in cooperation with the Sige and Shifters of the First Empire.
+The creators of these armours utilized a unique biomechanical technology that blended elements of other advanced first age armours such in addition to implementing adaptive environmental systems.
+The result was armours which accommodated the Bellator physiology while emphasizing simple, resilient, and highly adaptable designs, compensating for the species intrinsic weaknesses to environmental conditions, and making them easy to operate or maintain.
+Stalker armours also utilized a unique power system, harvesting ambient thermal, chemical, and electromagnetic energy for power and removing the need for Helion.
+These armours also incoroprated regenerative systems which enabled them to be ‘self healing’ within certain constraints.

 Stalker armour comes in three variants, each designed to fulfill a specific combat role.